 Caneris Hall/ University Crossings/ The Axis

-From West Philadelphia born and raised, Shardé Johnson joined Drexel University in July 2009 as a Residential Desk Coordinator for Calhoun Hall.
+From West Philadelphia born and raised, Shardé Johnson joined the Residential Living Office in July 2009 as a Residential Desk Coordinator for Calhoun Hall.
 After almost 2 years in that role she accepted the position of Assignments Coordinator of University Housing in March 2011.
 She is now back with the RLO team as the Resident Director of Caneris Hall, University Crossings and The Axis.

 Prior to Drexel, Shardé attended the University of Delaware where she earned a Bachelor of Science degree in English with a film concentration and women’s studies minor.
 She discovered her love for education through her involvement in extra-curricular activities such as president of her sorority Delta Sigma Theta Sorority, Inc Mu Pi chapter and president of the National Pan-Hellenic Council (NPHC) Delaware Chapter.
 After arriving at Drexel, Shardé decided to pursue a degree in higher education and enrolled in Drexel’s Master of Higher Education program.